Which Student Loans Are Available for Graduate Students?

 1. Low rates

 The rates of your loan may have everything to do with how much money you pay over time.
-If you’re considering a private loan, you should compare the numbers to a federal loan.
+If you’re considering a private loans for graduate school, you should compare the numbers to a federal loan.
 In general, you may want to avoid variable rates whenever you can.
 These rates sometimes look lower.
 But there’s a good chance that they may increase over time and force you to pay more.

 2. Low Fees